accso/vertx-examples/README.md

 vertx run PingVerticle.java -cluster
 ```

-Alternatively to the direct start of the PingVerticle, you can also start module (i.e. both `PingVerticle` and `StatusMonitorVerticle`):
+Alternatively to the direct start of the PingVerticle, you can also start the module, i.e. both `PingVerticle` and `StatusMonitorVerticle` as follows:
 ```
 # Build with Maven (not shown, see pom.xml)
-...
+# maven install ...

+# see which verticles are the main verticles of the module (should be both `PingVerticle` and `StatusMonitorVerticle`)
 cd mass-pingpong\src\main\resources
-# see which verticles are the main verticles of the module (should be both `PingVerticle` and `StatusMonitorVerticle`)
 cat app.js

 # switch to target directory where Maven has created the module
 cd mass-pingpong\src\target
 vertx runzip mass-pingpong-0.1-mod.zip -cluster

-# Now the PingVerticle shows the counters for all messages ids regularly
+# Now the PingVerticle shows the counters for all messages ids regularly (based on a Vert.x timer).
 # In parallel one can also access these information via http from the StatusMonitorVerticle, i.e. via http://localhost:8123
 ```